Prayag-X/Prayag-X/README.md

 <h2 align="center">🦊 ABOUT ME 🦊</h2>
 <img src="https://github.com/Prayag-X/Prayag-X/blob/main/Assets/profile1.gif" align="right" width="auto" height="220px">
 <p>
 Hello, I am Prayag Biswas, an undergraduate CSE student from IIIT Kalyani.
-I love to do random stuffs in python and flutter.
-Apparently knows how to use 3-4 Adobe softwares as well :)
+I can ace in Flutter and clutch in Python as well.
+I also have some knowledge about UI UX designing and the required softwares like Figma other Adobe softwares.
+Also, call me Dragon :))
 </p>
 <br><br><br>
 </div>